-Sometimes it’s hard to decide between the ease of studying while at home vs the freedom of studying somewhere that means you need to live somewhere else.
-As someone who has studied both at home (in Glasgow) and away (in London), I’m here to tell you a few of the pros and cons of each.
+Sometimes it’s hard to decide between the ease of studying while living at home vs the freedom of studying somewhere else.
+As a person who has studied both at home (in Glasgow) and away (in London), I’m here to tell you a few of the pros and cons of each.

-Home – It goes without saying homecooked food is amazing!
+Home – It goes without saying a home cooked food is amazing!
 Being at home means you can spend more time on other stuff like studying and going out rather than having to worry about food shopping and cooking.

 Home – You really do take for granted everything that is done for you before you move out.
 You might moan about having to clean your room/hoover every so often but as the saying goes, “You don’t know what you’ve got ‘till it’s gone”.

 Away – Bathroom, Kitchen, Living room, Bedroom…The number of rooms that you have to clean significantly increases and as does your time spent on cleaning.
 This can seem like quite a task, but cleaning with the help of a flatmate can be fun and you can have a flat you can be proud of showing your parents/friends when they come to visit!